faune/homebridge-grohe-sense/README.md

 ## What I would like to see in the future

 * Proper OAuth library handling authentication
-* Eve history would be awesome using Fakegato
 * Displaying water pressure, flow metrics +++, but I have no idea what characteristics to use in Homebridge for this...